GianLorenzetto/GianLorenzetto.github.io-www/_posts/2016-03-10-apidays-2016-highlights.md

 # [Kirsten Hunter (Akamai) - Irresistible APIs](http://au.apidays.io/slides/hunter-irresistable-apis.pdf)

-This was another intersting presentation, focused on what makes an API great?
+This was another interesting presentation, focused on what makes an API great?
 What makes it something consumers want to use?

-Not surprisingly, her advice was to focus on the business value, not the tech.
+Not surprisingly, her advice was to focus on the business value, not the technology.
 But she presented it from the perspective of telling a story and focusing on what does your API enable?
 Why is it useful?

 She also touched on how to measure the success of an API?
-And it's not just not just API key count :) You should be asking how are your users using your API?
+And it's not just API key count :) You should be asking how are your users actually using your API?
 How active are they?
 Are they returning?
 Are they using it the way you want/intended?

-And most of all, are you capturing this data? (hint: you should be, even if you're not actively using / mining it right now, you may well be tomorrow).
+And most of all, are you capturing this data?
+(Hint: you should be, even if you're not actively using / mining it right now, you may well be tomorrow).

 Some guidance she offered included don't surprise your users and REST is not always best.
 Focus on usability and your driving use cases, not REST perfection.
 Also focus on _deliberate design_ - she stressed that governance was important in ensuring that an API stayed focused and coherent.